m-ab-s/media-autobuild_suite/README.md

  - speex (standalone and lib for ffmpeg)
  - theora
  - vidstab
- - vpx (standalone and lib for ffmpeg)
+ - vpx
  - vo-aacenc
  - vo-amrwbenc
  - vorbis
  - wavpack
  - x264 (standalone and lib for ffmpeg)
  - x264 10 bit (standalone)
- - x265 (standalone and lib for ffmpeg)
+ - x265 (standalone and lib for ffmpeg) not working at the moment
- - x265 16 bit (standalone)
+ - x265 16 bit (standalone) not working at the moment
  - xavs (standalone and lib for ffmpeg)
  - xvid
- - zlib

 --------